 If you feel like you're paying too much in taxes and then every year you get a refund, THEN YOU ARE PAYING TOO MUCH IN TAXES!
 It turns out that after the 2018 tax law changes, people aren't getting the refunds they planned on.
 Now they're pissed!

 We've all heard the joke "There are two things that a certain in life.
-Death, and taxes" We try to eat healthy, workout, and make smart decisions like not smoking and wearing our seat belt.
-So, all I'm saying with this post is take some actions to be more effective with taxes too!
+Death, and taxes" We try to eat healthy, workout, and make smart decisions like not smoking and wearing our seatbelts.
+So, all I'm saying with this post is to take some actions to be more effective with taxes too!

 Do you want more information on tax strategies?
 Schedule a call below.